xrdocs/segment-routing/_tutorials/2016-09-27-segment-routing-global-block-srgb.md

   - srgb
 ---

+**See what the Segment Routing Global Block is.
+Learn about the best practices to use the same SRGB on all segment routing nodes.
+Further, learn how to modify the Segment Routing Global Block.**
+{: .notice--info}

 <iframe src="https://app.box.com/embed/preview/9m1a3uizlcgbgh31si3vdn2oy68v274t?theme=dark" width="800" height="450" frameborder="0" marginwidth="0" marginheight="0" scrolling="no" style="border:1px solid #CCC; border-width:1px; margin-bottom:5px; max-width: 100%;" allowfullscreen webkitallowfullscreen msallowfullscreen></iframe>